yifding/hetseq/README.md

 # HetSeq: Distributed GPU Training on Heterogeneous Infrastructure
 This is our coding implementation for the paper:

->Yifan Ding, Nicholas Botzer, Tim Weninger (2020).
+>Yifan Ding, Nicholas Botzer, Tim Weninger.
 HetSeq: Distributed GPU Training on Heterogeneous Infrastructure, Proc. of Association for the Advancement of Artificial Intelligence (AAAI) Innovative Application of Artificial Intelligence, February 2021.

 Author: Yifan Ding (yding4@nd.edu)